Embodying Earth

 How do participants get to and from the program site?

-Participants will be picked up by UWC facilitators from central transit points in Ho Chi Minh City, such as Tân Sơn Nhất International Airport, and taken directly to the course site via van or bus.
+Participants will be picked up by UWC facilitators from central transit points in Ho Chi Minh City, such as Tân Sơn Nhất International Airport, and taken directly to the course site via private bus.

 How are roommates assigned?
 What are the housing options?
 Are ‘single’ rooms available for participants?

-Can you describe the food plan and the costs involved?
+Can you describe the meals?
 Will participants be able to get vegetarian or special meals?

 What will happen in the case of an illness or injury?

-Under what circumstances could the Short Course be canceled?
+Under what circumstances would the program be canceled?

-Embodying Earth: A UWC Short Course may be canceled if there are risks of a natural disaster or other unforeseeable events that make it unsafe to hold the program.
+Embodying Earth may be canceled if there is insufficient enrollment or if there are risks (like extreme weather events) that make it unsafe to hold the program.

-If Embodying Earth: A UWC Short Course cancels the program, we will refund your full tuition.
+If Embodying Earth is canceled, we will refund your full tuition.

 What happens if the participant cancels their attendance?